 As the progesterone and estrogen levels in your body increase during pregnancy, your digestive system slows down and your body stores more gas.
 This gas can become painful in your abdomen and your chest.

 - Exhaustion and sleepiness

 Your body is getting familiar with housing and growing another human being.
 It is no wonder that you feel so exhausted around now.
 Being exhausted at 9 weeks pregnant after feeling relatively normal since the earlier part of your pregnancy is not at all uncommon.

-This symptom could be you frequently feeling like you want to vomit or you actually vomiting frequently.
-For a lot of women who have been experiencing nausea from the beginning of their pregnancy, the 9 week mark is sometimes where it will peak and then ease off after that.
+Or rather, nausea and vomiting.
+I say that because this symptom could be you frequently feeling like you want to vomit or you actually vomiting frequently.
+For a lot of women who have been experiencing nausea or morning sickness from the beginning of their pregnancy, the 9 week mark is sometimes where it will peak and then ease off after that.

 Vertigo is a symptom felt whereby you feel like your surroundings are spinning.
 You might feel very dizzy and struggle to keep straight.
 It is also characterised by nausea and loss of hearing.